-With the Analytics pane in the Power BI service, you can add dynamic reference lines to visualizations, and provide focus for important trends or insights.
-To learn more, see Analytics pane in Power BI Desktop.
+With the Analytics pane in the Power BI service, you can add dynamic reference lines to visualizations and provide focus for important trends or insights.
+For more information, see Use the Analytics pane in Power BI Desktop.

 The Fields pane displays the tables, folders, and fields in your data that are available for you to use to create visualizations.

-- When you add a checkmark next to a field, Power BI adds that field to the active (or new) visualization.
-And it also decides which bucket to place that field into.
-For example, should the field be used a legend, axis, or value?
-Power BI makes a best-guess and you can move it from that bucket to another if necessary.
+When you add a checkmark next to a field, Power BI adds that field to the active or new visualization.
+It also decides which bucket to place that field into.
+For example, should the field be used as a legend, axis, or value?
+Power BI makes a best-guess, and you can move it from that bucket to another if necessary.

-In Power BI Desktop, you also have options to show/hide fields, add calculations, etc.
+In Power BI Desktop, you also have options to show or hide fields, add calculations, and more.

 The field icons

-Power BI uses a number of different icons to indicate the types of fields in a report.
-When you can recognize them, you understand better how they act in different visuals.
-See the Field list icons section of Using the Field list in Power BI Desktop for a complete list.
+Power BI uses many different icons to indicate the types of fields in a report.
+When you recognize them, you understand better how they act in different visuals.
+For a complete list, see the Field list section of Use the Field list in Power BI Desktop.

 - Create a report from an Excel file in the Power BI service